Tattoos and melanated skin.

 Myth: “Tattoos look better on light/pale skin.”

-The same tattoo design using the same ink color will look different on dark skin than it does on light skin and the difference can be celebrated, not criticized.
+The same tattoo design using the same ink color will look different on different skin tones.
+It would look different on dark skin than it would on light skin and the difference can be celebrated, validated, and normalized, not criticized.

 Representation of tattoos on dark, melanated, Black and Brown skin matters.
-Without representation of tattoos on darker skin, the false ideas of what is beautiful and what is achievable will continue to be perpetuated.
+Without representation of tattoos on darker skin, the limited and false ideas of what is beautiful, achievable and “right” will continue to be perpetuated.

 Color tests.